Asvini-V/Python-Assignments-JN/README.md

-# Control-Structures-Assignments
+# Python-Assignments

-Python assignments based on control structures
+This repository contains my Python assignments from the AI course.